-To avoid the warning, either recompile your entire code base, including any user libraries, with --apcs /interwork, or manually inspect the ARM IW function to check for tailcalls (i.e. where function calls are made using an ordinary branch B instruction), to check whether this is a real problem.
+To avoid the warning, either recompile your entire code base, including any user libraries, with --apcs /interwork, or manually inspect the ARM IW function to check for tailcalls (that is, where function calls are made using an ordinary branch B instruction), to check whether this is a real problem.
 This warning can be suppressed with --diag_suppress L6335W.

-L6337W: Common code sections <o1>(<s1>) and <o2>(<s2>) have incompatible floating-point linkage
+Common code sections <01>(<s1>) and <o2>(<s2>) have incompatible floating-point linkage